DadiAnas/django_customers_api/readme.md

     $ python manage.py load_customers

 It use `geopy` libraries which provide a set of API (Google, Nominatim, Photon, TomTom...).
 I chose to work with photon because it's fully free and well worked.
-Of course Google's api works better but it needs an API KEY.
+Of course, Google's api may work better but it needs an API KEY.

+This application is well tested using `rest_framework.test` library and ready for deployment.

+I will deploy it on heroku.

 # Usage